 He’s not collecting cash money for his business either.
 That is another limitation.
 It is a barter of commissary.
 Terrill has created a huge stash of snacks, particularly this one brand of peanut butter cookies.
 Twice now when they’ve done contraband checks he’s lost his stash of cookies because he can’t possibly eat all that he’s bartered for.
 Which means there are many loved ones of fellow inmates receiving gifts of beautiful art—on the very cheap!
 Such is part of the upside-downness that happens when you choose to not live by the laws of the land and lose control over the responsibility of your life.

 Something beautiful is also happening while Terrill is using his time wisely by working on his art.
 Another older offender will come into his work area and simply read scripture over Terrill.
 Isn’t that awesome?!!!!!
 (Says the mom with such joy!!!!!!!)
-My son is locked up away from me and is yet healing from the reasons that led to his incarceration (another blog, another story), working on his art, is the go-to Bible study leader for everyone there (another blog, another story), and is having scripture poured into his life.
+My son is locked up away from me and is yet healing from the reasons that led to his incarceration (another blog, another story), working on his art, and is having scripture poured into his life.
 He’s always been a reader of God’s word (yes, even when he is sabotaging his life) but the picture of having God’s word poured over him as he opens up his creative heart to give to others is just so beautiful.
 I see it as Terrill’s beautiful and wounded heart is open as he uses his artistic giftings for others .
 While his heart is the most vulnerable, most open, God’s word is being poured in.

 A vulnerable heart full of Truth can navigate the broken road of faith.